 - In a blender or food processor, puree together the cashews, garlic, vinegar, and lemon juice.
 Add only enough water to help the blade along.
 Taste and add salt & pepper to your liking.

-- Scoop cashew cream into a medium bowl and add the crumbled tofu, oregano, red pepper flakes, kale, chives, and another few pinches of salt & pepper.
+- Scoop cashew cream into a large bowl and add the crumbled tofu, oregano, red pepper flakes, kale, chives, and another few pinches of salt & pepper.
 Stir & taste.

 - Cook your shells in salty water until al dente.